 Summit Detox provides the following detox programs with options for medical supervision:

 Summit Detox: Exceptional Opiate Detox Care

-To start your journey of sobriety, call Summit Detox today.
-If your loved one is struggling with an opiate addiction, you can rest assured that he or she will receive the help they need and deserve at Summit Detox.
-Call us today: (888) 995-5265.
+To start your journey of sobriety, contact Summit Detox today.
+If your loved one is struggling with opiate addiction, you can rest assured that he or she will receive the help they need and deserve at Summit Detox.
+Call us today at (888) 995-5265.